Modi’s approach to welfare earns him votes, but does it help India?

 Professor Kumar says the BJP has made “enormous electoral gains” through the expansion of welfare programs.
 Between 2014 and 2019, the vote share of the BJP increased across all economic classes, but the jump was the highest among poor voters – 12%.
 While upper-caste Hindus have been traditional supporters of the BJP, new welfare programs have helped the party win over low-caste and tribal voters too, many of whom are poor, he says.

 While welfare has always been a part of Indian politics, what is new, according to Ms. Aiyar, is the use of technology.
-Mr. Modi’s policies have honed in on cash handouts deposited electronically to people’s accounts.
+Mr. Modi’s policies have homed in on cash handouts deposited electronically to people’s accounts.
 The amount of direct cash transferred in 2019 and 2020 was over 28 times the amount in the year before Mr. Modi took office, and the number of beneficiaries in the same period grew sixfold.

 The nature of benefits has changed as well, with more focus on providing private goods like cooking gas cylinders rather than on providing public services like health or education, which traditional welfare programs tend to center around, says Ms. Aiyar.